Annville Psychological Services

 What Does Work?

-Medication and behavior therapy are the gold standards of treatment for ADHD.
-There are a variety of medications that are helpful in treating ADHD.
-Research shows that the majority of people with ADHD show significant benefits from medication and side effects are well tolerated.
-Behavior therapy focuses on helping parents, teachers, and other caregivers to structure the environment in a way that helps the child with ADHD to function optimally.
-Examples of behavior therapy include helping parents to anticipate problem behaviors, knowing what is reasonable to expect, planning for how to respond to positive and negative behaviors, knowing how to use effective reminders and consequences, and helping with organization.
-This can improve symptoms in the specific setting for the short-term but skills tend to not generalize to other settings.
-Therefore, children need support and practice in multiple settings to really benefit from behavior therapy.
+Behavior therapy for children focuses on helping parents, teachers, and other caregivers to structure the environment in a way that best supports the child with ADHD.
+Examples of behavior therapy include helping parents to anticipate behavior challenges, developing reasonable expectations, planning for how to respond to positive and negative behaviors, knowing how to use effective reminders and consequences, and helping with organization.

 Exercise.
 There is some evidence that regular exercise can improve symptoms of ADHD.
 While the research is still ongoing, the benefits of exercise are well-documented for mood and other areas of functioning, and we enthusiastically recommend it.